-A bad source can sink a strong essay or a published paper.
-These 15 prompts force a structured credibility audit before a source enters your bibliography — covering authority, evidence, recency, bias, and the difference between “primary”, “secondary”, and “third-hand repeated claim”.
+A weak source can sink a strong essay, a published paper, or a market report you stake decisions on.
+These 15 prompts run a structured credibility audit before a source enters your bibliography, covering author authority, evidence base, recency, bias, and the difference between a primary finding, a secondary synthesis, and a third-hand repeated claim.

 Who this is for

-Students writing essays, journalists fact-checking pieces, analysts producing reports, researchers building bibliographies, and anyone forwarding “I read that…” claims.
+Students writing essays, journalists fact-checking pieces, analysts producing market or policy reports, researchers building bibliographies, and anyone about to forward an “I read that…” claim.

 When not to use these prompts